ben2d2/ipd-acme-groceries/README.md

 or

-#### Using `python` command
+#### Using `python3` command
-- `python acme.py --help` to see the list of available commands
+- `python3 acme.py --help` to see the list of available commands
-- `python acme.py ingest data/201904.xlsx` to import data to the application
+- `python3 acme.py ingest data/201904.xlsx` to import data to the application
-- `python acme.py summary Produce 2018 12` to generate a Summary for the given Category, Year, and Month
+- `python3 acme.py summary Produce 2018 12` to generate a Summary for the given Category, Year, and Month
-- `python acme.py generate-report foo.csv` to generate a Sales Report and save to a .csv file
+- `python3 acme.py generate-report foo.csv` to generate a Sales Report and save to a .csv file
-- `python acme.py clear-data` to delete the persistence .csv file and start fresh
+- `python3 acme.py clear-data` to delete the persistence .csv file and start fresh

 ## Running Tests
-`python -m unittest discover tests`
+`python3 -m unittest discover tests`